 The Codex Gigas is a masterpiece of medieval writing and illumination.
 Beyond its legend and impressive size, the manuscript is valuable for its contribution to the preservation of the culture and history of the Middle Ages.
 It offers a unique insight into the mentality of the time and the religious and scientific beliefs of that period.

 The Codex Gigas is much more than just a historical curiosity.
-It is a testament to the skill and dedication of medieval scribes, as well as a reminder of how history and legend are often intertwined in intriguing mystery.
+It is a testament to the skill and dedication of medieval scribes.
+It is also a reminder of how history and legend are often intertwined in intriguing mystery.
 As it continues to fascinate generations of people, the Codex Gigas remains a symbol of the rich cultural heritage that has come down to us from ancient times.